3.5 Transactions

 At the top of the Transactions section, administrators can refine the list using powerful filters and search capabilities:

-• Unit dropdown to filter by a specific real estate asset.
+- Unit – dropdown filter for a specific real estate asset.

 3.5.2 Transactions Data Table